 Another common misconception is that anything branded UGG is genuine and produced in Australia – particularly, if it has Australian Made tags.
 Unfortunately, customers can again be misled because there are many other companies with UGG logos appearing similar in appearance.
 Most of these companies now sell only Chinese made products.
 This is how many companies “pull the wool over the eyes” of their customers, so to speak.
 Sometimes, customers believe they are buying Australian Made goods for a price that is not achievable for genuine products.
 Frankly, it is real a challenge to find Australian Made UGGs against this background and checking the sew-in label is an absolute must.

 Now a third-generation family business, UGG Since 1974, has been making the finest quality UGG boots within Australian and with an Australia work force for almost five decades.
-They are as real as real gets in terms of truly Australian UGG boots staying true to their origins, offering factory tours and customers the option to customise their handmade UGG boots within 24 hours.
+They are as real as real gets in terms of truly Australian UGG boots staying true to their origins, offering factory tours and customers the option to customise their handmade UGG boots within one business day.

 Whilst it would be easy to join the crowds and take manufacturing offshore, the work of businesses like UGG Since 1974 leads to a healthy farming sector, higher employment rates throughout the supply chain and a stronger Australian economy.
 It also gives our nation a true presence in the world as a leader in the quality of goods that we produce.
 In true Australian fashion, UGG Since 1974 is proud of what they do and this bleeds into their manufacturing.
 Their customers purchase their products knowing they are buying quality, 100% Australian made products.
 This is a reputation that has been built by the family who gave birth to the idea and have nurtured it for almost 50 years.
 UGG Australian Made Since 1974 is a true credit to our country, our farming industry, and what Australians stand for.
 Every UGG boot and every day is important to not only their legacy, but to the reputation and economy of Australia.